 How to Get Rid of Fleas with Cedarcide: 3 Steps

-While a flea or two isn’t usually a cause for panic, if left untreated they can quickly become the worst bug problem you’ve ever faced.
+While a flea or two isn’t usually a cause for panic, if left untreated they can quickly become one of the worst bug problems you’ve ever faced.
 Given that a single female flea can produce a population of over 20,000 in just 60 days, it’s not hard to see how fast things can get out of hand.
-All of which is to say, if you think you might have fleas, you need to act immediately.
+All of which is to say, if you think you might have fleas, you need to act right away.

 Whether you’re facing a stubborn flea issue or just in search of flea prevention tips, we got you covered.
 And don’t worry—you don’t have to resort to poisonous, old school pesticides and dangerous flea collars to get the job done.
 Protecting your pets, lawn, home, and family from fleas only takes 3 steps.
 Here’s how to do it.

 Did you know fleas are the #1 cause of skin problems in our pets!?